scttfrdmn/lens/.github/GITHUB_ISSUES_SUMMARY.md

 **Phase 2: Onboarding (Month 2)**
 - Onboarding workshops (virtual):
-  - "Getting Started with AWS IDE" (for all users)
+  - "Getting Started with Lens" (for all users)
-  - "Teaching with AWS IDE" (for instructors)
+  - "Teaching with Lens" (for instructors)
   - "Managing Lab Costs" (for PIs)
 - Provide beta testing resources:
   - AWS credits ($500/tester for computing costs)